Send photos and a location pin

 Randburg infrastructure notes

 Randburg is not one uniform plumbing environment.
-Older kitchens, sectional-title units, elevation changes and aging municipal routes can all affect appliance plumbing decisions.
+Older kitchens, sectional-title units, elevation changes and aging municipal options can all affect appliance plumbing decisions.

 In older Randburg suburbs such as Ferndale and Blairgowrie, appliance strainers and small solenoid filters can be affected by sediment from older water lines.
 Before final handover, the inlet path should be checked so the machine is not blamed for a supply-side restriction.